 Slavery and Human Trafficking Statement

 This statement sets out Ideagen's actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
-This statement relates to actions and activities during the financial year, 1 April 2018 to 31 March 2019.
+This statement relates to actions and activities during the Company financial year, 1st May 2022 to 30th April 2023.